2019 Guide: The Link Between Childhood Trauma and Addiction in Adulthood

 Romantic And Social Relationships Issues

 Childhood trauma survivors, particularly those who have experienced sexual trauma or any other type of physical or emotional abuse, often have serious intimacy issues that cause create significant obstacles to forming healthy romantic relationships.
-Data from Psychology Today, among numerous other sources, indicates that childhood trauma has a direct impact on how we form general and sexual identity, trust others, develop self-worth, assert our confidence, avoid or embrace destructive relationships, and more.
+Data indicates that childhood trauma has a direct impact on how we form general and sexual identity, trust others, develop self-worth, assert our confidence, avoid or embrace destructive relationships, and more.

 Physical And Emotional Health Deterioration